 For students who want to become health care providers, the M.S.B.S. degree is a plus on applications for professional programs.
 The program is directly relevant to human health, the prevention and treatment of disease and the advancement of health care and human safety.

 The program is available as a dual degree for students in DMU’s osteopathic and podiatric medical degree programs.

 We are committed to training competent, passionate professionals.
 Our expert faculty make DMU a powerful place to learn.

 “I would not change my experience in the MSBS program for anything.
 This program helped me to succeed in ways that I never thought I could.
 I have become a much more confident individual and I feel that the faculty and staff here never cease to make me feel supported in my goals.”

 Diversity at DMU: Your culture creates ours

-Cultural competency is part of the personal and professional development that happens at DMU.
+Cultural competency and humility is part of the personal and professional development that happens at DMU.
 Our campus environment is shaped by individuals who bring cultural differences, life experiences and distinct characteristics.